What Is Impostor Syndrome?

 For example, Adelaide is a tenured professor at a prestigious university.
 She is regarded as one of the leading researchers in her field and frequently travels to conferences and workshops, often in a leadership role.
 Recently, Adelaide attended a high-powered meeting.
 She remembers feeling intimidated as introductions took place in the book-lined, richly-paneled, high-ceilinged room.
 Someone was introduced as an “esteemed professor.”
 Adelaide looked around and realized, with a start, they meant her.
 “Internally, I was terrified,” she remembers.
 “I just knew that everyone at that table knew what they were doing, had earned their place, and that a giant mistake had been made in inviting me.
 I felt like any minute a spotlight would shine on me and I would be asked to leave.”

 Not only accomplished professionals feel the sting.
-18-year-old Don graduated high school at the top of his class and is headed off to college in the fall.
-He was accepted at an Ivy League university and he’s terrified.
+Take 18-year-old Don for example.
+He graduated high school at the top of his class and is headed off to an Ivy League university in the fall.
+He’s terrified.
 “I’m convinced the admissions department made a mistake.
 That place is for geniuses, not for people like me.
 I don’t belong there.”

 Type #2: “I got lucky.”

 The second flavor of Impostor Syndrome attributes achievements to luck.
 A twist on this is “I’m not smart/talented/gifted.
 I just work hard.”